chaostoolkit/chaostoolkit-documentation/sources/index.md

-# Welcome to the Chaos Toolkit Documentation
+# Welcome to the Chaos Toolkit Project

 The Chaos Toolkit is a free, open source project that enables you to create and apply Chaos Experiments to various types of infrastructure, platforms and